Alternate format: Implementation Guidance: Email Domain Protection [ITSP.40.065 v1.1] (PDF, 773.34 KB)

 A DMARC record can also specify that the published policy be applied to only a percentage of messages that fail validation, with the next less strict policy applied to the remainder.
 For example, a policy of reject with a percentage of 50% will reject 50% of messages which fail, while 50% will be quarantined.

-While policies of none and quarantine can help you gather information and configure your systems, only a policy of reject will prevent illegitimate messages from being delivered.
+While policies of none and quarantine can help you gather information and configure your systems, only a policy of reject at 100% will prevent all illegitimate messages from being delivered.

 Figure 1 depicts the DMARC validation process.